mobxjs/mobx/docs/api.md

 ## Collection utilities {🚀}

-_The Object API is a utility API that enables manipulating observable arrays, objects and Maps with the same generic API.
+_They enable manipulating observable arrays, objects and Maps with the same generic API.
 This can be useful in [environments without `Proxy` support](configuration.md#limitations-without-proxy-support), but is otherwise typically not needed._

 ### `values`